Rushabh-2006/CRUD-operations/README.md

 # CRUD-operations
- The CRUD operations manage employee records efficiently.
-The Add Employee module collects details through a form, processed by a servlet and saved using JDBC.
-The View Employee module fetches all employee data via a SELECT query and displays it on a JSP page, helping users view and manage records easily.
+NAME:- RUSHABH TOLIA

+DESCRIPTION:-
+This project is a simple Java-based web application that demonstrates basic CRUD (Create, Read, Update, Delete) operations using Servlets, JSP, and JDBC.
+It allows users to manage employee records through a clean and interactive web interface.
+The application collects employee details through JSP forms, processes the data using Servlets, and performs database operations using JDBC.
+The Add Employee module inserts new employee information into the database, while the View Employee module retrieves and displays stored records in a structured table format.
+The Update and Delete modules allow users to modify or remove employee details easily, ensuring complete data management functionality.
+The project follows the MVC architecture, where Servlets handle the controller logic, JSP handles the user interface, and JDBC manages database connectivity.
+This project is ideal for beginners learning Advanced Java and for understanding how Java web applications interact with databases.